Advice: vibrant clothes, patina and wear of materials

 Example of shades that you can obtain yourself quite easily.

-Here again we are dealing with materials that live : the pigments are less fixed and they fade in places like shirts and jeans dyed with indigo.
+Here again we are dealing with living materials : the pigments are less fixed and they fade in places like shirts and jeans dyed with indigo.

-Besides the fixings can also be natural: alum, oxalyc acid (extracted from rhubarb), cream of tartar, gallic acid (extracted from a type of carob), sodium carbonate (already used by the Egyptians), iron sulfate , etc.
+Besides, the fixing agents can also be natural: alum, oxalic acid (extracted from rhubarb), cream of tartar, gallic acid (extracted from a type of carob), sodium carbonate (already used by the Egyptians), iron sulfate , etc.

 Hiroki Nakamura, the founder of Visvim.